How To Make Extra Money Online Without Ever Leaving Your House

 Like PayPal, it can take a day or a few to transfer the money from the Cash app to your bank account (but luckily we've found several ways for how to make money on the Cash App).
 But unlike PayPal, it takes no percentages if you have a personal account.
 If you sign up for a business account, they will take 2.75% (at the time of this writing).

 Venmo is another free payment platform (you can find out how Venmo makes money here), probably most similar to PayPal (its parent company).
 And like the Cash app, it doesn’t charge a percentage to receive funds.
 Although not as proven as PayPal, Venmo is another nice option for getting paid.

 How NOT To Receive Payments Online

 Basically, it’s safest to stick with one of the above methods for receiving payments.

 If a client wants to pay you by cashier’s check, personal check, or money order, be cautious.
 You may want to require they pay before you complete the work so you can make sure the check clears.
 When you receive a check payment, you can call the originating bank to verify that the check is legit and, if so, that the funds are available in the account.

 But this is rare.
 Most clients are totally fine paying you through PayPal.

 Ways To Earn Money Online

-There are so many creative ways to get paid just by using a computer and a phone, but we’re going to cover the most legitimate and promising options.
+There are so many creative ways to get paid just by using a computer and a phone (and ways to make money from your used computer parts), but we’re going to cover the most legitimate and promising options.